 - 13.01 Standing Committees.
-The District has the following standing committees: - Budget/Finances This committee shall be concerned with the financial management of the District, including the preparation of an annual budget and major expenditures. - Water/Facility This committee shall be concerned with the formulation of plans for arranging, realizing, and/or achieving the District's goals in regard to alternative water sources and facility maintenance and upgrades.

-13.02 General Rules Governing Committees.
+The District has the following standing committees: - Budget/Finances This committee shall be concerned with the financial management of the District, including the preparation of an annual budget and major expenditures. - Water/Facility This committee shall be concerned with the formulation of plans for arranging, realizing, and/or achieving the District's goals in regard to alternative water sources and facility maintenance and upgrades. - 13.02 General Rules Governing Committees.
 The Chairperson of the Board of Directors shall appoint one (1) or two (2) Board members and three (3) to five (5) members of the public to serve on the Standing Committees subject to Board approval.
 The Chairperson of the Board of Directors shall publicly announce the members of the standing committees for the ensuing year at the next regular Board meeting following the appointment of the Chairperson of the Board of Directors.
-Committees shall be governed by the following policies and rules.

-- At its first meeting, each Standing Committee shall select a Chairperson, who shall be one of the Board members on the committee. - No more than two Directors of the Board shall serve on any one Committee.
-Other Directors may attend Committee meetings as observers in accordance with the Brown Act.
+Committees shall be governed by the following policies and rules. - At its first meeting, each Standing Committee shall select a Chairperson, who shall be one of the Board members on the committee. - No more than two Directors of the Board shall serve on any one Committee.
+Other Directors may attend Committee meetings as observers in accordance with the

+Brown Act.
 As observers the Board members may not ask questions or make statements while attending the meeting, nor may they sit in the special chairs on the dais while attending the meeting.
-As observers the Board members have no authority to participate in any way in Committee discussions. - Committees should focus on matters that typically require extensive research and review. - A Committee may take no action.
+As observers the Board members have no authority to participate in any way in Committee discussions.

+- Committees should focus on matters that typically require extensive research and review. - A Committee may take no action.
 Recommendations for formal action by the Board of Directors are made in the Committee reports. - Any Committee that is appointed by action of the Board of Directors and/or has members of the public serving on the Committee shall then come under the posting requirements of the Brown Act and shall be open to the public. - The meetings of Standing Committees shall be held when called by the Chairperson of the Standing Committee, other Director member, or the Board Chairperson. - Duties and Functions: At the time the Chairperson of the Board of Directors forms the Standing Committee, he/she shall give instructions as to the duties for each Committee.
 Additional duties and functions may be delegated by the Chairperson, as need arises, subject to Board approval. - The Committee shall give a report at the regular meeting of the Board of Directors and if a need to take action should arise, the Committee shall bring a recommendation to the Board of Directors at any duly noticed meeting.
-The Committee Chairperson shall notify the General Manager of items to be placed on the agenda where action is needed one week prior to the meeting if possible.
+The Committee Chairperson shall notify the General Manager or a staff member of items to be placed on the agenda where action is needed one week prior to the meeting if possible. - Committee members must be registered San Simeon voters, or reside in San Simeon, or property owners, or own a business that operates within the District boundary.